Lab 5: Streams and graphs

 , the function stream-mul

-and the stream of natural numbers (in-natural 0)
+and the stream of natural numbers (in-naturals 0)

 taking a number x